 Growing Grass in the Georgia Red Clay Soil

 Georgia has a type of clay soil that’s commonly classified as ultisol.
 The soil gets its characteristic red color from the iron oxide content.
-Rainfall and waterlogging leaches calcium deep down in the soil, leaving it very acidic.
+Rainfall and waterlogging leach calcium deep down into the soil, leaving it very acidic.

-If you want your lawns to grow better, consider adding some organic material such as compost or manure so that there will be more air pockets between these hard mineral particles – which will provide easier access for oxygen and moisture needed for growth.
+If you want your lawns to grow better, consider top dressing lawn or adding some organic material such as compost or manure so that there will be more air pockets between these hard mineral particles – which will provide easier access to oxygen and moisture needed for growth.